samik1234/travel-camp/README.md

 👉 Call to Action for Mobile Apps: A call-to-action section encouraging users to explore the mobile app version, complete with download links.

-👉 Footer: Comprehensive footer section containing site and social media links for easy navigation and connectivity.

-and many more, including code architecture and reusability
+👉 Footer: Comprehensive footer section containing site and social media links for easy navigation and connectivity and many more, including code architecture and reusability

 ## Getting Started